LonelyGuy-SE1/FilePhantom/README.md

 Built for efficient local file discovery with AI assistance.

 Note: Some edge cases, such as extremely large single files, may not yet be fully optimized in this version.

+(This project was made specifically to test and witness the capabilities of Parallax, there are many more optimizations that can be made for the V2 of the project.)